JELGT2011/Wizards-Of-Dos/README.txt

-This is the README for team Wizards of Dos Milestone two.
+﻿This is the README for team Wizards of Dos Milestone two.

 a) Your team name should appear on the HUD of your game when it is running.